 - Questions are meant to be difficult, often requiring several attempts.
 However, they can be solved using 9-12th grade math problem-solving skills.
 Several examples of problems and solutions are available at the bottom of this page.

-- One essay question on contest's theme - "Math & Medicine".
+- One essay question on contest's theme - "Math & Medical Imaging".

 - Students do not need to complete every question to compete.
 Moreover 2 or 3 elegant solutions often results in a winning entry.